dhellmann/pymotw/PyMOTW/multiprocessing/basics.rst

     :literal:
     :start-after: #end_pymotw_header

 The output includes the word "Worker" printed five times, although it may not be entirely clean depending on the order of execution.
-A later example illustrates using a lock to ensure that only one worker can print to stdout at a time.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'multiprocessing_simple.py'))